Fariba-Kamani/lets-padel/README.md

   ![footer](assets/images/footer.png)

-* White shadow underneath the navigation bar and above the footer to add more distinction between them and the body content for the user.
+* White shadow underneath the navigation bar and above the footer to create more distinction between them and the body content for the user.

   ![White box show seperating the header and the footer from the body](assets/images/white-box-shadow.png)